arkency/posts/posts/2015-11-30-stable-circle-ci-builds-with-phantomjs-for-rails-backed-larger-frontend-apps.md

 ## PhantomJS 2.0

-Initially, we were using PhantomJS 1.9.8, but it didn't have the `bind` method needed to support React (we had to add it ourtselves).
-It also had some other issues, like clicking other elemens than buttons or inputs.
+Initially, we were using PhantomJS 1.9.8, but it didn't have the `bind` method needed to support React (we had to add it ourselves).
+It also had some other issues, like clicking other elements than buttons or inputs.
 Eventually, we decided to upgrade to version 2.0 where most of the issues were eliminated.
 So far it has been the most stable version.
 Oh, and it's slightly faster, too!

 Now, to actually use PhantomJS 2.0 on CircleCI, you need to have this in your circleci.yml: